C191068/Khatami_ReactJs/README.md

 https://www.npmjs.com/package/prop-types

 prop type is a great tool in react where you can type check your props that <br>
-yoyu send into oyur component <br>
+yoyu send into your component <br>

+for typescript no need of prop type <br>